rahuljoy16/Responsive-Website/README.md

 ## General Info
 This is a simple Responsive Website made using HTML & CSS

-# Project Title
+# Responsive Website

 ## 📝 Description

-A brief overview of what the project does and its purpose.
+This is a simple Responsive Website made using HTML & CSS

 ## 🚀 Features

-- Feature 1
-- Feature 2
+- Fully Responsive Design
+- Modern UI & Clean Layout
-- Feature 3
+- Optimized Performance

 ## 🛠️ Technologies Used

-- Technology 1
-- Technology 2
+- HTML
-- Technology 3
+- CSS

 ## 📦 Installation